sbarbett/redirector/README.md

 	python cli.py
 	```
 3. **Access Redirects:** Navigate to the route you set up (e.g., https://your-domain.com/my-redirect).
 The app will render the specified metadata and redirect users to the target URL.

+## Favicons

+The `/static` directory has `favicon.ico` and `apple-touch-icon.png` images which can be replaced with your own icon.

+## Preview

+If you want to preview what your links look like on social media apps, [Zeloab has a free tool here](https://www.zelolab.com/free-tools/preview-as).

+## Debug

+Adding `?debug=true` to the end of your redirect link will disable the automatic redirection, so you can inspect the page if needed.